Id Software: ZeniMax Media and Microsoft

 On June 24, 2009, it was announced that id Software had been acquired by ZeniMax Media (owner of Bethesda Softworks).
 The deal would eventually affect publishing deals id Software had before the acquisition, namely Rage, which was being published through Electronic Arts.
 ZeniMax received in July a $105 million investment from StrongMail Systems for the id acquisition, it's unknown if that was the exact price of the deal.
 While the two companies were open to technology sharing, John Carmack ruled out larger changes like having Bethesda use id Tech for The Elder Scrolls, or exchanging IPs to develop Doom RPGs and Fallout first person shooters. id Software moved from the "cube-shaped" Mesquite office to a location in Richardson, Texas during the spring of 2011.

 On June 26, 2013, id Software president Todd Hollenshead quit after 17 years of service.
 On November 22, 2013, it was announced id Software co-founder and Technical Director John Carmack had fully resigned from the company to work full-time at Oculus VR which he joined as CTO in August 2013.
 He was the last of the original founders to leave the company.

 Tim Willits left the company in 2019.
 ZeniMax Media was acquired by Microsoft for in March 2021 and became part of Microsoft Gaming.

+In July 2026, 136 workers at id Software, around 50% of the company, were laid off as part of a mass layoff of 3,200 workers in Microsoft's Xbox division.